ManeeshGoli/buck-converter-pid/README.md

 ## Simulation (PSpice)

 Ran this open-loop first, fixed duty cycle around 41.7%.
 Output settled near 6.2V, which is higher than the 5V target but that's expected — real components eat into the ideal Vout = D×Vin relationship.
-Calculated efficiency came out to 82.5% (3.838W out, 4.652W in).
+Calculated efficiency came out to 80%.

 That efficiency number gave me way more trouble than it should have.
 First attempt gave a result that was physically impossible — input power came out lower than output power, which obviously can't happen.
 Turned out PSpice's quick "average" cursor readout is just (Max+Min)/2, which works fine for smooth signals but falls apart for something as spiky as a switching converter's input current.
 Took a while to figure that out.
 Whole story's in `simulation/efficiency_analysis.md`, and I think it's honestly more interesting than the final number itself.